 Michael also tackled the song around the same time.
 Both of these attempts remained unreleased until the 2010 Rhino Handmade deluxe box set of the Birds album.

 In the summer of 1968, Nez released his first solo album The Wichita Train Whistle Sings, an all-orchestral affair that included an instrumental take on "Nine Times Blue."

 Nez actually demoed "Nine Times Blue" while recording Headquarters in early 1967:

 Michael revisited the song once again in April 1968, accompanied by Red Rhodes on pedal steel and Chip Douglas on bass.
 It was this version that first saw the light of day on the 1987 compilation Missing Links:

 Michael recorded "Nine Times Blue" once more in 1970, and it was featured on his initial solo album with The First National Band, Magnetic South.

 "If I Ever Get to Saginaw Again" remained officially unreleased until its inclusion on the 1990 rarities package, Missing Links Volume Two.

-Davy later demoed "If I Ever Get to Saginaw Again" at some point in the early 1970s:
+Davy Jones later demoed "If I Ever Get to Saginaw Again" at some point in the early 1970s:

 Monkees archivist Andrew Sandoval has previously featured unreleased mixes of Monkees songs on his internet radio show, Come to the Sunshine.
 Below are a sampling of some of those rarities.